JAG-010/DO-K8s-Challenge/README.md

 ![Harbor Login](images/Harbor_1_login.png)

-Create a new project and make it public, so pullinmg image doesn't need authentication.
+Create a new project and make it public, so pulling image doesn't need authentication.

 ![Create new project](images/Harbor_2_NewProject.png)